 Well, not really.
 Climate in London is much better, in my opinion, especially, in summer!

 Moving to London is actually a huge separate topic and I have written a separate post about how to prepare to move to London and what do you need to do upon arrival (if you’re moving from abroad or equally if you’re moving within the UK).

-There are many jobs in London right now, however, I don’t know if it’s going to change with Brexit.
-The salaries in London range a lot.
-If you’re an intern or assistant – expect to earn everything from the minimum salary (around 12000 pounds a year depending on your age) to 18K a year brutto.
+The job market in London seems to have revived a little despite Brexit and the pandemic.
+However, the salaries in London still range a lot.
+If you’re an intern or assistant – expect to earn everything from the minimum salary (around 14000 pounds a year depending on your age – living in London on a minimum wage is really tough – you can read my post about what you can afford on a minimum wage in London) to 18K a year brutto.
 Same goes for shop assistants and waiters – the only difference is that you get paid by the hour.
-It’s really not a high salary a the city like London.
+It’s really not a high salary in a city like London.
 Later on, I will explain, how you can live on 12K, 18K, 40K or 70K in London.

-Junior or executive roles usually start at 18K and finish at 30-32K depending on your experience.
-Managerial roles start at 28-35K and God knows where they finish, but as a talented marketing manager with 5 years of experience, you can make around 50K a year.
-Software developers always have higher salaries, so with 2-3 years of experience as a backend developer, you can get a salary of 40-55K a year.
-I can’t tell you much about other positions, but there’s Adzuna and Glassdoor that can help you find out, how much money could you make if you’re moving to London and haven’t found a job yet.
-According to these websites, the average salary in London in 2018 is 40K a year
+Junior or executive roles usually start at 18K and finish at 35-40K depending on your experience.
+Managerial roles start at 35-45K and God knows where they finish, but as a talented marketing manager with 5+ years of experience, you can make around 45-70K a year.
+Software developers always have higher salaries, so with 2-3 years of experience as a backend developer, you can get a salary of 60-75K a year.
+I can’t tell you much about other positions, but there’s Adzuna and Glassdoor that can help you find out how much money could you make if you’re moving to London and haven’t found a job yet.
+The average salary in London in 2022 is 42K a year

 It could be hard to find a job in